FriendsOfShopware/FroshWebP/README.md

 * any webp encoder
   * php-gd with webp support
   * cwebp executable in PATH

 # Installation

+## Zip Installation package for the Shopware Plugin Manager

+* Download the [latest plugin version](https://github.com/FriendsOfShopware/FroshWebP/releases/latest/) (e.g. `FroshWebP-1.0.0.zip`)
+* Upload and install plugin using Plugin Manager

+## Git Version
 * Checkout Plugin in `/custom/plugins/FroshWebP`
+* Change to Directory and run `composer install` to install the dependencies
+* Install the Plugin with the Plugin Manager

+## Install with composer
+* Change to your root Installation of shopware
+* Run command `composer require frosh/web` and install and active plugin with Plugin Manager

+## After Installation
 * Download google binaries if neccessary `php bin/console frosh:webp:download-google-binaries`
 * Generate all Thumbnails new with ``php bin/console sw:thumbnail:generate -f``